simula/cellular/README.md

 The `evaluate_model.py` script is responsible for evaluating the performance of the trained Cellpose model on a test dataset.

 Parameters explained:
-- `--test_dir`: Path to the directory containing the test data (default is specified in the script).
+- `--test_dir`: Path to the directory containing the test data.
-- `--model_path`: Path to the trained model file (default is specified in the script).
+- `--model_path`: Path to the trained model file.
-- `--output_dir`: The directory where the evaluation results and predicted masks will be saved (default is "experiments/unfed-multi-object").
+- `--output_dir`: The directory where the evaluation results and predicted masks will be saved.

 #### How to Run
 To run the script, navigate to the directory containing the `evaluate_model.py` script and execute the following command: